SAAO-II and Other EHRA Employment Terms and Conditions Policy 625

 B. “Covered Position” means the employment position held by a covered employee.

-C. “Other EPA Employees” means employees not subject to the State Personnel Act and are not otherwise categorized (e.g. SAAO-I or SAAO-II).
+C. “Other EHRA Employees” means employees not subject to the State Personnel Act and are not otherwise categorized (e.g. SAAO-I or SAAO-II).
 The following positions are otherwise categorized, and are not covered by this policy:

 1. Faculty members; and